 Fermented drinks—like kefir and kombucha

 For a simple idea of how to improve gut health naturally, aim for at least 30 different plant-based foods a week.
-I promise it’s easier than you think.
-There’s also the option of taking gut-health supplements, but as always, supplements shouldn’t be considered a replacement for a balanced diet.
+It’s easier than you think.
+Promise.